Notice of Pre-AIA or AIA Status

 This application currently names joint inventors.
 In considering patentability of the claims the examiner presumes that the subject matter of the various claims was commonly owned as of the effective filing date of the claimed invention(s) absent any evidence to the contrary.
 Applicant is advised of the obligation under 37 CFR 1.56 to point out the inventor and effective filing dates of each claim that was not commonly owned as of the effective filing date of the later invention in order for the examiner to consider the applicability of 35 U.S.C.
 102(b)(2)(C) for any potential 35 U.S.C.
 102(a)(2) prior art against the later invention.

+In regard to claim 9, Mihalik et al. are silent as to the mechanical connection between the sensors and the control unit 14.
+However, MacAdam et al. teach that a wire may run from each of the filaments 34 to a connector portion 16 that communicates with controller 8 via cable 6 (which is inherently insulated) to provide for mapping and ablation (see para.
+0060).
+MacAdam et al. thus demonstrate that connecting the electrically-transmitting components of a device to a controller using an insulated cable is well known in the art.
+Accordingly, it would have been obvious for one of ordinary skill in the art at the effective filing date of the invention to provide the device of Mihalik et al. with the insulated cable taught by MacAdam et al. in order to provide a mechanical connection between the sensors and the control unit 14.
 In regard to claim 13, MacAdam et al. teach that a number of filaments 34 may be grouped together for mapping and ablation and discloses the use of a switch box or multiplexer to configure the signals being received by filaments 34 or ablation energy send to filaments 34 (see para.
 0060).
 In such a scenario, it would have been obvious for one of ordinary skill in the art at the effective filing date of the invention to group the first plurality of filaments 34 to a first main wire and the second plurality of filaments 34 to a second main wire as a means to differentiate the two pluralities based on their grouping or configuration.
-In regard to claim 15, MacAdam et al. teach that the insulation may be removed in a preferential manner so that a particular portion of the circumferential surface of a filament 34 is exposed (see para.
-0058).
-It would have been obvious to one of ordinary skill in the art at the effective filing date of the invention that this broad disclosure includes scenarios where the filaments 34 overlap each other such that they are over or under the electrode area on one or more of the other filaments 34.
+It would have been obvious for one of ordinary skill in the art at the effective filing date of the invention to provide the device of Mihalik et al. with the groupings of MacAdam et al. in order to differentiate the two pluralities based on their grouping or configuration (see also para.
+0056 of Mihalik et al.).

 Any inquiry concerning this communication or earlier communications from the examiner should be directed to BEVERLY MEINDL FLANAGAN whose telephone number is (571)272-4766.
 The examiner can normally be reached Mon-Fri 7:30AM to 5:00PM.